MikeDev75015/mongodb-dynamic-api/README.md

       useAuth: { // <- add this
         user: {
-          entity: User, // <- put here the entity which will represent a User of your API
+          entity: User, // <- put here the entity which will represent a User of your API },
-          loginField: 'email',
-          passwordField: 'password',
-        },
-        jwt: {
-          secret: 'my-secret', // <- replace by your own JWT secret in production },
       },
     }),